Vyral/base-template/_posts/2018-12-04-highlighting-a-great-local-business-kitchen-concepts.md

 According to Jim, **Kitchen Concepts is “all about you.”&nbsp;**

-And as far as price goes, Jim and his team prefer to work within their clients budget.
+And as far as price goes, Jim and his team prefer to work within their clients' budgets.
 From super high-end products to more modest options, there’s something for every price range.

 {% include pullquote.html %}